-- The MTR will not vary by time period. - The MTR will not include any additional charges - The MTR shall be billed on a per second basis, effective from the first second - The MTR will be applied on a technologically neutral basis
+- · The MTR will not vary by time period; - The MTR will not include any additional charges; - The MTR shall be billed on a per second basis, effective from the first second; and - The MTR will be applied on a technologically neutral basis.

-The Commission may set such rates and conditions after this date after appropriate consultation with operators and other interested parties and any necessary review.
+The Commission may set such rates and conditions after 1 September 2022 after appropriate consultation with operators and other interested parties and any necessary review.